What is a Canonical URL in WordPress?

 - duplicate issues

 - Google search console errors

 3. Adding rel=canonical help in SEO?

 Yes.
 It is one of the basic features of SEO optimization.

 Adding a rel=canonical tag is a good practice to optimize your content according to Google and other search engines.

-Hope you guys understand what is a canonical URL in WordPress, why do you need them and how to use them.
+I hope you guys understand what is canonical URL in WordPress, why you need them and how to use them.

-Have any questions, comment below, I will try to answer them ASAP.
+Have any questions, comment below, and I will try to answer them ASAP.